zero-24/plg_task_extensionupdates/README.md

 # ExtensionUpdates Plugin

-This Joomla plugin checks for updates of extensions and sends an eMail once avaible, the code is based on the core plg_task_updatenotification plugin.
+This Joomla plugin checks for updates of extensions and sends an eMail once available, the code is based on the core plg_task_updatenotification plugin.

 ## Configuration